 - a.
-Complete set of construction drawings, which must include window, eave & rake, chimney, railing and other pertinent architectural details, including building sections with finished floor, plate, and ridge heights indicated. - b.
+Complete set of architectural details, which must include window, eave & rake, chimney, railing and other pertinent architectural details, including building sections with finished floor, plate, and ridge heights indicated. - b.
 8 1⁄2" X 11" materials sample board of materials and colors to be used, as well as an indication of the materials and colors on the drawings.
 Sheet metal colors (for vents, exposed chimneys, flashing, etc.) shall also be indicated.
-All this information should be included on the working drawings. - c.
+All this information shall be included on the working drawings. - c.
 Final site grading and drainage plan when required, including exact cut and fill calculations. - d.
 Final landscape drawings, when required, showing the dripline of all trees and shrubs, and all wall, fence, and gate details.
-The drawing must show the size, name and location of plantings that will be visible from the street frontage, landscape screening which will integrate with the surrounding neighborhood, and irrigation for landscaping.
-Landscape drawings shall include a planting plan specifying layout of all plant materials, sizes, quantities and botanical and common names; and a final irrigation plan depicting layout and sizes of all equipment and multiple-residential developments).
+The drawings must show the size, name and location of plantings that will be visible from the street frontage, landscape screening which will integrate with the surrounding neighborhood, and irrigation for landscaping.
+Landscape drawings shall include a planting plan specifying layout of all plant materials, sizes, quantities and botanical and common names; and a final irrigation plan depicting layout and sizes of all equipment and components of a complete irrigation system (automated system required on commercial and multiple-residential developments).
 Planting and irrigation plans shall depict all site utilities, both above and below grade.